Innovation in Teaching and Learning

 - A plan for assessing the results of the proposed project that addresses one or more of the primary goals of ITL grants (see above).
 The assessment techniques should be meaningful and concrete, but may be qualitative and/or quantitative.

-Submit an electronic copy of the application (including the application cover form) to Susan Bennett, Executive Assistant in the Office of the Provost and Dean of the Faculty (firstname.lastname@example.org).
-Please include an updated copy of the CV or resume of each participant.
+Submit an electronic copy of the application (including the application cover form) to Qi Jia, Senior Academic Assistant in the Office of the Provost and Dean of the Faculty (email@example.com).
+Please include an updated CV or resume for each participant.

-Support may be requested for travel expenses; conference registration; supplies and equipment; and stipends.
+Support may be requested for travel expenses; conference registration and related costs; supplies and equipment; and stipends.

-Any equipment purchased with ITL funds will become the property of Whitman College.
+Equipment and Supplies: Any equipment purchased with ITL funds will become the property of Whitman College.
+For requests involving technology, please consult with David Sprunger, Director of Instructional and Learning Technology, prior to submitting your application.

 Proposals will be reviewed by the Steering Committee of the Center for Teaching and Learning, and that Committee will advance recommendations to the Provost and Dean of the Faculty.

-Preference in selection will be given to proposals submitted by tenured and tenure-track faculty, Senior Lecturers and/or full-time staff members.
+Preference in selection will be given to proposals submitted by tenured and tenure-track faculty, Senior Lecturers and Senior Adjunct Assistant Professors and/or full-time staff members.
 Participation by other members of the instructional and support staff requires a paragraph explaining how such participation will enhance the ongoing academic program of the College.

-All grant recipients must submit a written report, not to exceed five pages in length, within three months following completion of any given project.
-Reports should be submitted to the Office of the Provost and Dean of the Faculty, c/o Susan Bennett (email@example.com).
+All grant recipients must submit a written report, not to exceed three pages in length, within three months following completion of any given project.
+Stipends will be issued upon receipt and review of the report, which should be submitted to the Office of the Provost and Dean of the Faculty, c/o Qi Jia (firstname.lastname@example.org).
 These reports will be made available for viewing on this website.
-At minimum, in addition to any other pertinent issues, written reports should address the following questions in light of the three primary goals of ITL grants (see above):
+Written reports should address the following questions in light of the three primary goals of ITL grants (see above):

 - Did recipients complete what they set out to complete?